mvysny/karibu-testing/karibu-testing-v8/README.md

 ```

 Nothing special here - we have just instantiated the label as any other object, and then asserted that the value is updated properly.
+Congratulations - you've just tested a Vaadin component!
+It was *that* easy :)

-With this approach you can test even larger components; since views are components as well you can test individual views with this approach as well.
+You can apply this approach to test even larger components; since views are components as well you can test individual views with this approach as well.
 However, soon you will hit the limit:

-* Your components will probably start to fail because `UI.getCurrent()` or `VaadinSession.getCurrent()`
+* Your components will probably start to fail at some point if they'll use `UI.getCurrent()` or `VaadinSession.getCurrent()`, since that will
-returns `null`;
+  just return `null`;
-* Your views can't navigate because the Navigator has not been configured, etc.
+* Your views can't perform a navigation because the `Navigator` has not been configured.

-We need to mock the Vaadin environment properly.
+In order to fix that, we need to mock the Vaadin environment properly.

 ## Testing an actual application